Stor-Energy submits 8-hour duration BESS to Australia’s EPBC Act

 Powerlink owns the eastern section and northern corner of the project site, where the existing Columboola Substation is located.
 An underground transmission line will connect the two BESS to the Columboola Substation.

-Project to have ‘significant impact’ on Koala habitat
+Project could have ‘significant impact’ on Koala habitat

 The EPBC Act, administered by the federal government, aims to protect nationally threatened species and ecological communities.
 Approval must be received before a project can be developed.

-Controversially, the project’s development will require the removal of 26.96 hectares of known Koala foraging habitat, a species that has been listed as endangered since February 2022.
+Controversially, the project’s development will require the removal of 26.96 hectares of potential Koala foraging habitat, a species that has been listed as endangered since February 2022.
+Stor-Energy told Energy-Storage.news that no Koalas have been identified in this region’s habitat; however, the EPBC Act application is to determine whether the proposed project could impact the species.

 As noted in the EPBC Act application, under the Commonwealth’s Significant Impact Guidelines, a project that “adversely affects habitat critical to the survival of this species will have a significant impact.”